NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

           - ansible_net_version != "{{ ios_version }}"
           - '"{{ ios_file }}" not in bootvar.stdout[0]'

-Once it is configured, and saved, following steps are run to assure that we have accurately changed the bootvariable.
+Once it is configured and saved, following verification steps are run to assure that boot variable have been accurately configured.

+Assert that the boot path is set to the new IOS

       - name: Check Boot path
         ios_command: